oluijks/blog.luba.dev/src/data/blog/short-stories/0001-whispers-of-albania.md

 Local men, respectful, admiring, took her hands, led her into the slow, turning rhythms of old romantic dances.
 They twirled her gently under the lights, her dress flaring out around her thighs, her anklet flashing at her ankle like a secret.

-He watched, heart full, heart breaking, as she surrendered tmodDatetime: 2025-06-01T19:21:22.397Z
+He watched, heart full, heart breaking, as she surrendered to the music and the night.

+And always, somehow, Arban was close.

+Not possessive.
+Not blatant.
+But there.
 Moving easily among the dancers, exchanging laughter and words, always finding his way back near her, brushing lightly against her arm, whispering something that made her blush and laugh.

 There was no single moment when it became clear that Arban had her in his grasp.